agarwalvipin/open_cfa/docs/LOS/FRA/Reading 38.md

 Analysts are human, and psychological biases can creep into forecasts, making them less accurate.
 Being aware is the first step to mitigation\!

-  * **Overconfidence Bias:** Believing your forecasts are more accurate than they really are, 3372].
+  * **Overconfidence Bias:** Believing your forecasts are more accurate than they really are.
 Leads to narrow confidence intervals.
 Analysts going against consensus may be more prone.
-      * *Remedy:* Get critiques from others, review past forecast errors, use scenario analysis, 3377].
+      * *Remedy:* Get critiques from others, review past forecast errors, use scenario analysis.
   * **Illusion of Control Bias:** Thinking you can control outcomes more than you actually can.
 Often seen when analysts feel they have deep knowledge.
       * *Remedy:* Acknowledge uncertainty, focus on objective data.
   * **Conservatism Bias (Anchoring):** Being slow to update forecasts even when new information warrants it.
 Anchoring on previous views.
       * *Remedy:* Continually evaluate assumptions, react promptly to new, credible information.
   * **Representativeness Bias:** Overweighting small samples or recent trends, assuming they represent the long-term reality.
 "This hot streak will last forever\!"
       * *Remedy:* Consider longer time periods, be skeptical of extrapolating short-term trends.
   * **Confirmation Bias:** Seeking out or overweighting information that confirms your existing beliefs, while ignoring contradictory evidence.
-Especially risky when evaluating management comments, 3381].
+Especially risky when evaluating management comments.
       * *Remedy:* Actively seek out dissenting opinions, rigorously question information that supports your view.

 #### **Global & Local Context 🌍**